timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 ### Real-World Application

+This is a sample question and answer involving a BST.

 Question: How would you use a BST to implement a feature in a real-world application, such as a leader board?

 Answer: A BST can be used to maintain a sorted list of scores in a leader board, allowing for efficient insertion of new scores and retrieval of top scores.

+### Other Tree type examples

+#### AVL trees

+While not as commonly used directly in frontend development as some other data structures, AVL trees can still have practical applications in certain scenarios.
+Here are some examples of how an AVL tree might be relevant to a front-end developer:

+- Autocomplete suggestions: efficiently store and retrieve words or phrases, maintaining them in sorted order for quick prefix-based searches.
+- Maintaining a dynamically sorted list of elements, such as a leaderboard or a list of users/products that need to be kept in order.
+- Range queries: When you need to efficiently find elements within a specific range, such as filtering products by price or date range.

+#### Red-Black Trees

+- Implementing an efficient state management system, especially for large applications with complex state structures.
+- Efficient event scheduling in complex UIs: For apps that need to manage many scheduled events or animations, a Red-Black Tree can provide efficient insertion, deletion, and lookup of scheduled items.
+- Implementing an efficient undo/redo system, especially for applications with complex state changes.

+#### Segment Tree

+- Interactive Data Visualization: efficiently handle range queries on large datasets for data visualization tools.
+This allows for quick updates and responsive user interactions when zooming, panning, or selecting specific data ranges on charts or graphs.
+- Performance Monitoring Dashboard: store and query performance metrics over time.
+This enables efficient retrieval of min, max, or average values for metrics like response times, error rates, or resource usage within user-selected time ranges.
+- Dynamic Content Loading: efficiently handle content pagination and "infinite scrolling" features.
+This allows for quick calculations of total content length, finding the shortest/longest items, or summing up attributes (like read times) for dynamically loaded content sections.

+#### Fenwick Tree

+- Real-time Leaderboard
+- Efficient Range Sum Queries in Data Grids.
+- Interactive Histogram with Cumulative Frequency that allows users to select ranges and instantly see cumulative frequencies with efficient prefix sum calculations.

+### Leaderboards and trees

+You might notice that a leaderboard is listed in both AVL and Fenwick Tree examples.
+They can also be a good use case for a BST.
+In fact, they could apply to all tree types.So what's the difference in these implementations?

+A BST can be a good choice for a leaderboard when you want a simpler implementation than an AVL tree and can tolerate occasional performance degradation.
+It's a middle ground between the consistent but complex AVL tree and the specialized Fenwick tree.

+For smaller to medium-sized leaderboards or those with frequent updates and varied query types, a BST could be an excellent choice.

+Why not use a Red-Black Tree?

+For a leaderboard, a Red-Black tree doesn't offer significant advantages over an AVL tree.
+Both provide similar performance guarantees, so the choice often comes down to implementation preference.

+Why not use a Segment trees?
+They excel at range queries, which could be useful for certain types of leaderboards, especially those requiring frequent updates to ranges of scores.
+But why not use it?
+For a typical leaderboard that primarily needs individual updates and rank queries, a segment tree might be overkill.
+It's more complex to implement and maintain than necessary for basic leaderboard operations.

 ## Algorithms (how to solve a class of problems)